New Art Benches And Sculpture At Sacramento Field Evoke Pond That Historically Occupied The Park

 Titled “Artesian Well – A Portal to Sacramento Park’s Past,” Hoke’s pieces enliven the entrance path into the public park being renovated off Sacramento Street between Massachusetts Avenue and Oxford Street.
-The artworks are funded through the City’s trailblazing percent-for-art ordinance.
+Installed in 2017, the artworks were funded through the City’s trailblazing percent-for-art ordinance.
 Work on the park is expected to be completed by the end of the year.

 Hoke’s references to pipes and water speak to the history of Sacramento Field.
 The Somerville Dyeing & Bleaching Company bought the property in 1853 and adapted it to feed as much as 100,000 gallons of water into the plant each day.
 To do so it transformed a spring-fed pond and brook that drained into the Millers River in East Cambridge into a 175-foot-long stone reservoir augmented by drilled wells.
 Later in the 19th century, the owners of the bleachery stocked the reservoir with fish and surrounded it with grape vines, trees and flowers.